nekonimeofficial/nekonime/README.md

 Here's how Nekonime will look like!

+Disclaimer: "The images below are just mockups, the final result may slightly change from what you're seeing here"

 *If you think that there's something wrong with the images below please contact us first*

 Email for contact: nekonimeofficial@gmail.com